aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 `cd app/server`

-Install all the server side dependencies
+Install all the server-side dependencies

 `npm install`